tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Networking/AWS Cloud Subnet and Access.md

 ACL is a firewall that controls traffic, both inbound and outbound.
 It controls the traffic at the subnet level.
 The ACL checks and controls the packets.
-If the packet is on the approve
+If the packet is on the approved list, it will pass through.
+However, if they not on the list, their access will be denied.

+### Stateless Packet Filtering

+The ACLs do Stateless Packet filtering